 Experienced laser hair removal technicians may supervise the work of junior techs.
 Some start their own hair removal businesses or become full-time instructors in the field.

 Certified technicians with demonstrated skill and experience generally have the most opportunity for advancement.
 Prior medical training as a physician, nurse or physician’s assistant is also desirable.
 Further business education will benefit technicians looking to become solo practitioners.

 If you would like to gain the necessary education to become a laser hair removal technician, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 25% between 2010 and 2020, which is considered faster than average for all occupations.
+According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 40% between 2012 and 2022, which is considerably faster than average for all occupations.
 This is due to the growing popularity of laser hair removal, which has become more affordable and less painful thanks to technological advances.
 Growth of the salon and spa industry is also creating job opportunities for laser hair removal technicians.